 Thanks to the efforts of Canadian Wildlife Service biologists, the Western Hudson Bay population is one of the best-studied populations of polar bears in the world.
 Some of the results of those studies are troubling.
 A warming trend has been observed in the Arctic that has resulted in a three-percent loss to the extent of the pack ice every decade since 1970.
-Coupled with a spring break-up that is now occurring roughly two weeks earlier than historical records indicate, these changes have serious implications for polar bears.
+Coupled with a spring break-up that is now occurring roughly three weeks earlier than historical records indicate, these changes have serious implications for polar bears.

 Hudson Bay’s bears live on the ice hunting seals through the winter and into the summer.
 When the ice melts, they move ashore and survive on stored fat until the following winter when they can hunt seals on the ice once again.
 Most bears fast for about four months, however, pregnant females remain on land to give birth and fast for about eight months.
 Early ice break-up cuts short their time to hunt and build up their body condition, and longer ice-free periods extend the time that the bears fast on shore.
 Studies have shown that for each early week that break-up occurs, the bears come ashore ten kilograms lighter and thus in poorer condition.